Gabrielle (Xena: Warrior Princess): Characterization

 In the opening episode, she displays a remarkable ability to talk her way out of fearsome or difficult situations: she talks a Cyclops out of eating her, and makes an ally of him; talks an old man into giving her a lift; talks a violent crowd out of killing Xena; and talks her way into joining Xena as her traveling partner.

 Besides her persuasive ability, she also reads and writes - rare skills for that time, loves to tell stories, and has some musical ability.
 As she travels with Xena, she records their adventures on a series of scrolls, with an eye for flair and drama.
 Occasionally her tendency to exaggerate and glamorize the facts gets her into trouble.
 She is also shown telling stories for money in an inn.
 In other episodes she wins a place in the Athens City Academy for Performing Bards, is a famous playwright, is a theatrical director, plays the pan pipes with considerable skill, and is the only person able to recite a magical scroll with the correct accents.

 Despite Gabrielle's ascendancy as a warrior (in the episode "The Ides of March" she slew nine Roman legionaries), her role as a bard remains important.
 About a year into her travels with Xena, her scrolls about Xena's exploits begin to gain popularity, apparently helping, according to Ares, turn Xena into a legend.
 After their 25-year sleep, Gabrielle finds out that her stories had been read as far away as North Africa where they were popular among nomad tribes.

 According to an episode set in modern times, Gabrielle's scrolls were preserved for thousands of years and discovered during World War II by modern archeologists who were descendants of Xena, Gabrielle, and Joxer.
 The scrolls found their way to Hollywood, where they formed the basis of the television series.
 This leads into an entire small story-arc in which the modern-day reincarnations of Xena, Gabrielle and Joxer meet and interact.
 Xena and Gabrielle's reincarnations pair up to make their own names for themselves, instead of living in their father's shadows.
-Joxer's reincarnation is a fan of the show.
+Joxer's reincarnation is a hardcore fan of the show.